 Dehydrate or Bake?!

-It’s important to highlight that all the recipes involve you baking the treats to make them firmer and easier to handle.
-However dehydrating is a far superior way of preparing a dog treat, compared to cooking.
+However, if you want to go fancy, dehydrating is a far superior way of preparing a dog treat, compared to cooking.
 It retains all the nutritive power of the food when cooking destroys heat liable vitamins and enzymes, amongst a few other bits.
 In other words all the really good stuff, especially when adding fancy bits to the treat like kelp, turmeric paste, garlic etc. Hence the first few slots of my top 5 favourite treats below are dominated with dehydrated treats.
 Dehydration is a more laborious process, taking longer to remove the water gently from the treat.
-As a result, they are more expensive when bought over the counter.
-However, they produce the best quality treats.
-Baking will do the job for the average treat though!
+As a result they are more expensive when bought over the counter.
+However they produce the best quality treats.

 My Favourite Natural Dog Treat Recipe – Heart!

 In my opinion, the best dog treats are made on plain meat, nothing else.
 It’s all they want.
 The rest is just window dressing.